Need help with your Discussion

 Scenario 6 When Duty to One’s Employer Conflicts With a Duty Owed to the Public

 “Should Mary take it upon herself to notify the health authorities?
-Assume that Mary lives in a state with a law similar to that of Colorado, which requires “persons or employees having knowledge of exposure of large numbers or specific groups of persons to a known or suspected public health hazard [to] report such disease, outbreak or epidemic” (State of Colorado Rules and Regulations Pertaining to the Detection, Monitoring, and Investigation of Environmental and Chronic Diseases, 6 CCR-1009-7).
+Assume that Mary lives in a state with a law similar to that of Colorado, which requires “persons or employees knowing exposure of large numbers or specific groups of persons to a known or suspected public health hazard [to] report such disease, outbreak or epidemic” (State of Colorado Rules and Regulations About the Detection, Monitoring, and Investigation of Environmental and Chronic Diseases, 6 CCR-1009-7).

 However, if the law in her state does not provide guidelines to follow in such a case, Mary should still take the initiative to notify the authorities.
 People’s health is more important than anything else, and any exposure to health hazards should be reported to the relevant authority by any citizen.
-Moreover, for Mary to fulfill the conflicting obligation to her employer, HMO patients, the automotive company and the public, she ought to report the issue to the authorities to protect the population’s health.
-In this scenario, the health of people is paramount and supersedes any other person, company, employment, and public interest.
+Moreover, for Mary to fulfill the conflicting obligation to her employer, HMO patients, the automotive company, and the public, she should report the issue to the authorities to protect the population’s health.
+In this scenario, people’s health is paramount and supersedes any other person, company, employment, and public interest.

 Does the HMO have an ethical duty to report the situation to governmental authorities?

-The HMO has an ethical obligation to report the issue to federal authorities since they can be liable for serious medical malpractice if sued by either the patients or any other concerned stakeholder.
+The HMO is ethically obligated to report the issue to federal authorities since they can be liable for severe medical malpractice if sued by the patients or any other concerned stakeholder.
 According to the medical ethics of beneficence and patient safety, health facilities should ensure that patients are not at risk of harm by reporting any cases that harm the health of patients and the public (Roberts & Siegler, 2017).

 Does Mary have an ethical obligation to come forward with the evidence, even though she was told not to by her supervisor?
 What are the consequences if Mary does so?
 If she fails to do so?

-Mary further has an ethical obligation to come forward with the evidence despite being compelled by her supervisor to remain numb.
+Mary has an ethical obligation to come forward with the evidence despite being compelled by her supervisor to remain numb.
 However, the fact that Mary works in the health department complicates the issue since patient data should be confidential, and hence leaking the information could lead to a confidentiality lawsuit.
-Unfortunately, if she decides to keep quiet regarding the matter, she will have committed medical malpractice by failing to provide patient safety information.
+Unfortunately, if she decides to keep quiet, she will have committed medical malpractice by failing to provide patient safety information.

 How would you resolve Mary’s ethical dilemma?

 In summation, if I were Mary, I would take the initiative to report the matter to relevant authorizers rather than ensure patient data confidentiality.
-It is more ethical to safeguard the health of patients than to secure the confidentiality of their medical data.
+It is more ethical to safeguard patients’ health than to secure the confidentiality of their medical data.

 References

 Jalal, S., Imran, M., Mashood, A., & Younis, M. (2018).
-Awareness about Knowledge, Attitude and Practice of Medical Ethics pertaining to Patient Care, among Male and Female Physicians Working in a Public Sector Hospital of Karachi, Pakistan-A Cross-Sectional Survey.
+Awareness about Knowledge, Attitude, and Practice of Medical Ethics about Patient Care among Male and Female Physicians Working in a Public Sector Hospital of Karachi, Pakistan-A Cross-Sectional Survey.
 European Journal of Environment and Public Health, 2(1), 04.

 Roberts, L. W., & Siegler, M. (Eds.).
 (2017).
 Clinical Medical Ethics: Landmark Works of Mark Siegler, Md.
 Springer.